howyoungchen/deepRolePlay/README_en.md

 - 🧠 **Never Forget**: Agent automatically maintains character memory, settings permanently preserved
 - 🔄 **Plot Coherence**: Intelligent scenario updates, logical clarity even after millions of conversation rounds
 - 💰 **Cost Control**: Scenario compression technology, long conversation costs reduced by 80%
-- 📚 **Intelligent Internet Access**: Integrated Wikipedia, free automatic completion of character backgrounds and story settings
+- 📚 **Intelligent Internet Access**: Integrated Wikipedia, automatic completion of character backgrounds and story settings
 - ⚡ **Plug and Play**: 5-minute integration, direct use with SillyTavern and other platforms
-- 🚀 **Ultra-Fast Response**: Using open-source openai/gpt-oss-120b intelligent agents, only 20 seconds longer than normal responses
+- 🚀 **Ultra-Fast Response**: Using Gemini 2.5 Flash intelligent agents, only 20 seconds longer than normal responses

 ## 🎯 How to Use